victorlisman/BusinessClassifier/README.md

 ## Problem Chosen: Company Classifier

+Tagged data can be seen under data/processed.

+Final .csv file is data/processed/all_companies_tagged.csv

 ## Aproach
 The first thing I did was scan the .csv file containing companies to see how noisy the data is, the distribution of different sectors, categories, etc.